-LETA 1010 - Health & Life Safety for Basic Law Enforcement
+LETA 1010 - Health & Life Safety for Basic Law Enforcement (2)

-Prerequisite: Program admission.
 Introduces students of the Basic Law Enforcement Academy to emergency care or first aid, cardiopulmonary resuscitation, universal precautions, interpersonal communications, as well as concepts related to mental health, mental retardation and substance abuse.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
-Successful completion of LETA 1010 will fulfill the academic requirement for CRJU Elective Credit.

-LETA 1012 - Ethics and Liability for Basic Law Enforcement
+LETA 1012 - Ethics and Liability for Basic Law Enforcement (2)

-Prerequisite: Program admission; LETA 1032.
 This course for students of the Basic Law Enforcement Academy examines the ethical issues and areas of liability confronted by law enforcement personnel.
 Included in this course are the following topics: ethics and professionalism, peace officer liability.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
-Successful completion of LETA 1012 will fulfill the academic requirement for CRJU Elective Credit.